 - Drain 1 can of peas and put it in a microwave safe dish.

-- Add about 1/2 cup of milk to a mug, with 2 Tablespoons of butter and optionally a bit of salt (just a pinch).
+- Add about 1/4 to 1/3 cup of milk to a mug, with 1 1/2 to 2 Tablespoons of butter and optionally a bit of salt (just a pinch, it is easy to add too much since there is salt in the butter normally).
 You can add more milk later if you like them more soupy.
+Also don't add to much salt (needs to be said since it's easy to do :D

-- Heat the milk, butter and salt in the mug, in the microwave, until the butter is melted.
+- Heat the milk, butter in the mug, in the microwave, until the butter is melted.

 - Then add a bit of corn starch to the milk and butter mix, just enough to thicken it slightly, and stir constantly while adding it.
 It's best to add corn starch in very small amounts at a time so it can fully dissolve.
 If you have problems you can try adding a couple tablespoons of water to a mug and mix the corn starch there first, and then add it to the milk.